 |Common Name||Chinese snowball, Chinese snowball viburnum|

-|Sun Exposure||Full sun to part shade|
+|Sun Exposure||Full sun to partial shade|

 |Soil Type||Moist, well-draining|

-How to Grow Chinese Snowball Viburnum
+Chinese Snowball Viburnum Care

-Chinese snowball viburnum can tolerate full sun to part shade conditions.
-However, for optimal flower production, the Chinese snowball viburnum requires at least 6 hours of full sun a day.
-Too much shade will cause the shrubs blooms to become sparse and the shrub to become leggy.
+Chinese snowball viburnum can tolerate full sun to partial shade conditions, but for optimal flower production, it requires at least six hours of full sun each day.
+Too much shade will cause the blooms to become sparse and the shrub to become leggy.

 Temperature and Humidity